 - 1 tbs kewpie mayonnaise

-- Heat olive oil in a frying pan over high heat and add the onion and carrot to cook.
+- Heat olive oil in a frying pan over high heat and add the mince to cook.

-- Divide it into 8 equal sized ovals.
+- Divide the mix into 8 equal sized flat ovals. *6

-- Coat each of the ovals into the batter then place into the panko crumbs.
+- Coat each of the ovals with the batter, then place the potato oval into the panko crumbs.

 - Coat all potato ovals with the panko crumbs.